RyanHirte/EWU-CSCD371-2025-Fall/README.md

   - Unit testing collections.
 - Implementing IEnumerable

 Given the amount of material (reading and assignment), **the homework will span two weeks of class**.
+DELETE THIS

 ## Reading